bootique-examples/bootique-linkmove-demo/sync-database/README.md

       --serial
            Enforces sequential execution of the jobs, specified with '--job' options.

-Define data sources and target database in *config.yml*:
+Define source and target databases in *config.yml*:
 ```yaml
 jdbc:
   sourcedb: